Youngchul-Shin/Youngchul-Shin.github.io/_pages/publications.md

 * E-commerce Supply Chain Network with Flexible Leasing Capacity of Fulfillment Centers Using Robust Optimization
 * Risk-averse Supplier Selection and Order Allocation Problems Under Supplier Disruption in a Dominant Supplier Market
 * E-commerce Supply Chain Planning with Space-as-a-Service: Two-stage Stochastic Programming Approach
+* Last-Mile Delivery Route Optimization with the Integration of Public Transportation and Drones

 ## Patents
 * 레이저 공정 분석 장치 및 방법 (2024), 출원: 10-2024-0112424